 Juan In A Million gets a place on this list for one thing and one thing only: the Don Juan.
 And that’s because this is one of the most legendary foods in the entire city.
-This monstrosity of truly tasty eggs, bacon, potatoes, and cheese on top of tortillas is easily the equivalent of at least five or six breakfast tacos, yet somehow costs $5.
+This monstrosity of eggs, bacon, potatoes, and cheese on top of tortillas is easily the equivalent of at least five or six breakfast tacos.
 Use it for a Saturday morning when all you need is something to make all the pain go away before you go back to your bed.

 What To Get: The Don Juan

 Some taco places you go to for the tacos alone.
 Paco’s is a place you go to because it’s the full package.
-Order some breakfast tacos (they’re the best thing here), get a Bloody Mary, hit the salsa bar with feeling, and take your bounty out on to the patio.
+Hit the salsa bar with feeling, get some queso, and take your bounty out on to the patio.
 Paco’s Tacos is that kind-of-weird, awesome spot you only find in Austin (with flour/corn combo tortillas you won't get anywhere else).

 What To Get: Carne guisada tacos

 This taco stand offers a diverse array of plates, tacos, and burritos that are loaded with high-quality ingredients.
 It’s one of the more modern spots on this list - with a colorful, nicely-kept patio and an espresso machine - but it’s still super casual.
 Also, their cold brew coffee can wake the dead.